dotnet/beginner-series/Frontend Web with Blazor/README.md

 ## Video 3: Introducing Blazor Components
 This episode is all about Blazor components.
-You'll learn how to create components, how to use them, and how pass data to them.
+You'll learn how to create components, how to use them, and how to pass data to them.

 Video link: [Introducing Blazor Components](https://youtu.be/sbXzifvMKXE)